Surface Realization Shared Task 2019

 - The shared task has been launched!

-Training and development data: Please register for the task to receive a link and download freely the data.
+Training and development data: The data is now available for direct download from the Generation Challenges (GenchChal) repository.
 The compressed folder contains (i) the original UD datasets for 11 languages as they can be found on the UD page (20 + 20 files); (ii) the Track 1 datasets (20 + 20 files); (iii) the Track 2 datasets (9 + 9 files); (iv) statistics about all the datasets (98 files).

 Paper about SR'18 dataset (INLG 2018): Download